 Erik Brennan relocated to the Rose City from Boston.
 While it took what Erik calls "a happy accident" to bring him to massage therapy and bodywork, he instantly felt a deep connection to his craft.
 With a wide array of techniques and a love of learning, he is always adding to the skill set that he puts into practice at PURE LIFE CLINIC.

 Hannah Ebrite is a recent graduate of East West College of the Healing Arts in Portland who developed her keen interest in learning how massage therapy can naturally rehabilitate and maintain health while volunteering as a doula at Providence Medical Center.
 She utilizes myofascial, deep tissue, and trigger point therapies.

 Heidi Johnson began her career as a massage therapist in 2010 with a focus on the Western modalities of Swedish, deep tissue and sports injury rehabilitation.
-In recent years, she has begun integrating an Eastern approach of holistic healing and the concepts of traditional Chinese medicine into her practice.
+Expectant mothers visiting our clinic benefit from Heidi's advanced training in prenatal massage techniques.

-Karen Lotts graduated from the Ashland Institute of Massage in Southern Oregon in 2013 and specializes in neck, shoulder, lower back and gluteal work.
-She has experience with myofascial release, PNF (proprioceptive neuromuscular facilitation) and deep tissue, and works with clients healing from auto and work accidents, repetitive use injuries and postural imbalances.
+Karen Lotts graduated from the Ashland (Ore.)
+Institute of Massage and specializes in neck, shoulder, lower back, and gluteal work.
+She has experience with myofascial release, PNF (proprioceptive neuromuscular facilitation), and deep tissue, and works with clients healing from auto and work accidents, repetitive use injuries, and postural imbalances.